 Contributions made to public charities and private foundations may be deducted from the donor’s federal income tax.
 The amount of the deduction is subject to certain limits under federal tax law.

-Gifts to public charities receive more favorable tax treatment than gifts to private foundations; this includes donor limits.
-For example, a charitable cash donations to a public charity would be deductible at up to 50 percent of the taxpayer’s adjusted gross income (AGI), but the same gift to a private foundation is deductible at a rate of only 30 percent of AGI.
+Gifts to public charities receive more favorable tax treatment than gifts to private foundations—this includes donor limits.
+For example, a charitable cash donation to a public charity would be deductible at up to 50 percent of the taxpayer’s adjusted gross income (AGI), but the same gift to a private foundation is deductible at a rate of only 30 percent of AGI.

 A word on the word “foundation”

 Don’t assume that an organization with “foundation” in its title/name is indeed a private foundation and not a public charity.
 Of course, it could be, but many types of nonprofit organizations have adopted “foundation” as part of their name to help project a mission and/or identity.
 (Examples include Friends of Animal Center Foundation and the Iowa City Public Library Friends Foundation.)
 If you’re entirely unsure if a nonprofit you’re considering donating to is a private foundation or public charity, simply ask one of the nonprofit’s executives or appropriate contact.